wieni/wm-typescript-challenge/user-stories/recipes-overview.md

   - `limit`: allows you to limit the number of results returned
   - `offset` allows you to omit a specified number of rows before the beginning of the result set
   - Use there parameters in `fetch` made from the client.
+- The client side code is responsible for the pagination.